Watch the video tutorial below or scroll down for the written instructions

-Couching is a technique where you lay yarn, thread, ribbon etc on top of you fabric and stitch them in place with a zigzag or fancy stitch, either in a similar thread or a contrasting thread.
+Couching is a technique where you lay yarn, thread, ribbon, etc on top of your fabric and stitch them in place with a zigzag or fancy stitch, either in a similar thread or a contrasting thread.

 Couching adds interest and texture to your projects.
-I love playing around with different wools, threads, embroidery thread, lace, wool roving, and assorted cords to make my projects pop.
+I love playing around with different wools, threads, embroidery threads, lace, wool roving, and assorted cords to make my projects pop.

 Do You Need a Special Couching Foot?

-A specialized cording foot is great machine accessory if you love embellishing your fabric projects.
+A specialized cording foot is a great machine accessory if you love embellishing your fabric projects.
 But what if you don’t have a couching foot for your machine?
-Well that’s okay, you don’t need to have as special foot to do this.
+Well, that’s okay, you don’t need to have a special foot to do this.